ivansible/linux/roles/lin-refresh/README.md

 If `true`, the script will reboot target host after critical upgrade.
 Otherwise, the script will print a warning message and skip rebooting.

-    linref_reboot_pause: nowait

-Time to wait for user keypress before reboot if this reboot is required due to critical upgrades.
-- `'nowait'` - do not wait
-- `'pause'` - wait forever until user hits `Enter` or cancels with `Ctrl-C`
-- `1`..`1000` - integer number of seconds to wait

-The default value of `nowait` is compatible with the `free` play strategy and allows to upgrade many targets in parallel.

 ## Tags